cewing/cf-uge/source/index.rst

     .. rst-class:: build

     * move around and manipulate files with confidence
-    * learn about commands
+    * learn about common unix commands
-    * run programs
+    * run programs from your command line
     * control access to your filesystem
     * create a git repository from scratch
-    * fork someone else's repository
-    * clone a repository to your laptop
     * add, edit and remove items from a repository
-    * interact with the owners of other repositories using github
+    * connect a repository to the larger world with GitHub

 Unix
 ====